comp426-2022-spring/a99-mirfak/README.md

 ### /

-Responds with an updated COVID-19 dashboard that includes national data and state data for the state that is clicked.
+The front end of the website is an updated COVID-19 dashboard that includes national data and state data for the state that is clicked.
+It can be accessed by visiting http://localhost:5555/

 ### /app/data/